isomerpages/enterprisesg-sac-old/media/news-releases/_posts/2022-06-30-SAC-Launch-of-Instrumentation-&-Monitoring-under-the-IB-scheme.md

+---
+layout: post
+title: "SAC Launch of Instrumentation & Monitoring under the IB scheme"
+date: 2022-06-30
+permalink: /Media/news-release/SAC-Launch-of-Instrumentation-&-Monitoring-under-the-IB-scheme
+---

-SAC Launch of Instrumentation & Monitoring under the IB scheme
+**SAC Launch of Instrumentation & Monitoring under the IB scheme**

 The Singapore Accreditation Council (SAC) is pleased to expand our Accreditation for Inspection Body Scheme to include Instrumentation & Monitoring (I&M) Works with effect from 1 July 2022.